varungohil/varungohil.github.io/proj_pages/fab.md

 in.
 FAB aims to facilitate the process of workload selection and creation.
 The block level diagram of FAB is shown below:

 ![Block Level Model of FAB](/img/proj/fab/fab_block_model.png)

+FAB’s workflow currently consists of two parts.
+The first part, or the backend, deals with a Pin based flow, which takes a workload binary and the associated input files as input, and generates an instruction mix for the workload as output.
+This has to be done once for every new workload.
+The instruction mix is then used for various kinds of analyses using the tool’s frontend, which is a Jupyter notebook.
+The frontend also contains the pre-classified instruction bins, which can be referenced directly from within the notebook.
+The notebook takes the benchmark and instruction bins as input and produces stacked barcharts and dendrograms which assist in analysis.